GreerPage/website-django/README.md

 - You may also want to change the username value in /webvars/git.py to your GitHub username
 - Cd to the root directory and run "python3 manage.py runserver" this will start the server on [http://localhost:8000](http://localhost:8000)
 - If you recieved an error this might be due to some sort of error with /webvars/gt.txt
-- After these changes the server should start it.
+- After these changes the server should start up.
 Although, it will display your github repository info on the projects page

 ## Projects Page